The United States, Afghanistan, Betrayal & America's Enemies Domestic & Abroad With Lara Logan & Chase Geiser | OAP #62

 They are the pillars of the republic.

-And every American who's out there working to sustain this country and to innovate and to create or you know, or to build or to maintain, these people rely on their leaders and their journalists, their media, to be honest with them and to tell them about the important things that they need to know about.
+And every American who's out there working to sustain this country and to innovate and to create or, you know, or to build or to maintain, these people rely on their leaders and their journalists, their media, to be honest with them and to tell them about the important things that they need to know about.

 I mean, come on.

-Whereas um, but there's a big difference between being ignorant of something because you just don't have the time and the capacity to to uh to devote your life to that, and it's outside you know what you're what you're doing, or the people who are too stupid to understand.
+Whereas, but there's a big difference between being ignorant of something because you just don't have the time and the capacity to devote your life to that.

-And the knee-jerk thing is oh, they're too stupid to understand, or they're too, you know, oh, they're they're less than us somehow, those people in flyover country who are keeping this country afloat, right?
+Or they're too, you know, oh, they're less than us somehow, those people in flyover country who are keeping this country afloat, right?

 They're less than me.

-And um, and what I would say to you is is this all around us, what we are seeing is an assault on the things that we know to be real and to be true.
+All around us, what we are seeing is an assault on the things that we know to be real and to be true.

-Um and things don't add up.
+And things don't add up.

-You know, it made sense in the beginning of the pandemic when we didn't know anything about COVID to say, okay, we're going to temporarily suspend our civil liberties so that we can address this urgent, urgent public health crisis.
+You know, it made sense in the beginning of the pandemic when we didn't know anything about COVID to say, okay, we're going to temporarily suspend our civil liberties so that we can address this urgent public health crisis.

-Well, now guess what?
+Well, now, guess what?

 Now we know that it can be treated.